BrianDGLS/Hypo/README.md

 # Hypo

 A dependency injection container.
-Influenced by the [pimple](https://pimple.symfony.com/) dependency injection container.
+Supports NodeJS and in browser development.

 ## Usage